itsjustlife/dimmi/ARKHIVE/Who/Individuals/Business_Leaders_Entrepreneurs/Madam_C_J_Walker_Entrepreneur.md

+WHAT: Haircare Empire
+WHEN: Early 1900s
-WHAT: Haircare Empire; WHEN: Early 1900s; WHERE: USA
+WHERE: USA